Tag: hear

 Size does matter, but just not always in the way we think.

 The people of Israel were not a powerful people.
-They had no place to provide them strength.
+They had no physical place to provide them .
 Yet, this weak people God would take and overturn the ways of the world.

-uses a mustard seed to show the of the of God but notice that it is not a power of domination.
+uses a mustard seed to show the power of the but notice that it is not a power of domination.
 It is a place a habitation and a place of new life.
 Yet this place of life and birth starts very small.

-The Kingdom of God starts small in each of us.
-We often look at the tiny thing in us and how we can make it through.
+The of God starts small in each of us.
+We often look at the tiny thing in us and wonder how we can make it through.

 Yet, we must always keep in mind that it is God’s seed in us.
 The smallest thing of God is larger than the largest thing of humanity.